csechiburu/csechiburu.github.io/outreach.md

   <br>

 <p><img src="https://github.com/csechiburu/csechiburu.github.io/blob/main/Images/MO.png?raw=true" alt="MO" style="width:270px;height:170px;margin-left:15px;">
 MO is a pioneering outreach program that offers online observing nights in English and Spanish at the <a href="https://www.colorado.edu/sbo/"> Sommers-Bausch Observatory</a>.
-Other graduate students, including me, lead the program, in which one of the primary goals is to highlight the contribution of Latin American astronomers to the field of astronomy.
-In particular, <mark>my role was mentoring a student to prepare a public talk</makr> (now available on <a href="https://www.youtube.com/channel/UCCom3frTr5azQtlcBti6KgA"> YouTube</a>) <mark>and operate the telescopes</mark>.
+Other graduate students, including me, lead the program, in which one of the primary goals is to highlight the contribution of Latin American astronomers to the field.
+In particular, <mark>my role was mentoring a student to prepare a public talk</mark> (now available on <a href="https://www.youtube.com/channel/UCCom3frTr5azQtlcBti6KgA"> YouTube</a>) <mark>and operate the telescopes</mark>.
 You can find more details about MO <a href="https://www.colorado.edu/sbo/student-activities/multiculturalism-sbo-multiculturalismo-en-sbo"> here</a>.</p>

 </body>